bobuk/islands/interactive-answers-eng.md

 ##Introduction

-Yandex has released the «[Islands](http://beta.yandex.com/)» platform, a new interface and tools that let website owners make their search results interactive.
-In particular, you can:
+Yandex’s a new search platform «[Islands](http://beta.yandex.com/)» gives website owners an interface and tools to make their search results interactive.
+If you have a website, you can now use Yandex’s search results page to:

 * move data entry to the search results page.
 * provide information from your service in real-time.
 * make transactions on the search results page.

+* feature your data entry;
+*	run your real-time information;
+*•	offer your transactions

 To create interactive snippets, we offer a [form description language](#form-description-language) and guidelines for preparing the [API for real-time interaction](#api-for-real-time-interaction).
-First we document the technologies, then we [review examples](#examples-of-interactive-snippets) of how to use them.
+First, we document our technologies, and then we show examples of how to use them.

 **Overview of features**
-  * Form description language.
+* Form description language
-  * [Guidelines](http://help.yandex.com/webmaster/?id=1127882) for describing forms with custom semantics in XML format.
+*	[Guidelines](http://help.yandex.com/webmaster/?id=1127882) for describing forms with custom semantics in XML format
-  * [Tool](http://interactive-answers.webmaster.yandex.com/) for testing forms in interactive snippets.
+*	Tool for testing forms in interactive snippets
-  * Extension of the Open Graph markup standard for interaction: [web-handler](#example-of-open-graph-markup) (deep link) and [http-handler](#api-specification-based-on-the-open-graph-standard) (real-time interaction).
+*	Extension of the Open Graph markup standard for interaction: [web-handler](#example-of-open-graph-markup) (deep link) and [http-handler](#api-specification-based-on-the-open-graph-standard) (real-time interaction)

-This document covers the concepts of interactive snippets in Yandex search.
+This document covers the concepts of interactive snippets in Yandex Search.
 This is the first version of the document, and we welcome feedback.
-Only the Beta version of the "Interactive answers" tool is currently available, which implements the search form description as a separate XML file.
+Only the beta version of the "Interactive answers" tool is currently available, which implements the search form description as a separate XML file.
 The other types of interactive snippets will be supported in the future.

 ##Form description language
 In order for interactive elements to appear in search results, we use a form description language.
 Using this language, you can describe the fields on a form, specify their types, and list acceptable values.
 You can submit the form description in two ways: either as markup on the page itself, or in a separate XML/JSON file.
 We will support both methods.